-To frame this problem, we show a thought experiment in Figures 2d, e, similar to the one set up by Willenbring and Jerolmack (2016).
-Figure 2d shows ages from 3 thermochronometers, exhumed at a constant rate, and set at 3 different closure depths.
-We define three sets of ages, each of which experienced exhumation at a different rate: at the average rate, and varying from the average by a value of σ , but in opposite directions.
-These data can be regarded as coming from 3 regions, each exhuming at a different, but steady rate.
+set at three different closure depths.
+We define three sets of ages, each of which experienced exhumation at a different rate: at the average rate and varying from the average by a value of σ but in opposite directions.
+These data can be regarded as coming from three regions, each exhuming at a different but steady rate.
 For simplification, we will keep the closure depth constant and assume no elevation differences for the ages, although a range in elevation is equivalent to independent closure temperatures.
-The ages define 3 lines, the slope of each gives the local exhumation rate (Figure 2e).
-Willenbring and Jerolmack (2016) (their Figure 3) defined a deviation in age, rather than exhumation rate, but their example is otherwise equivalent.
+The ages define three lines; the slope of each gives the local exhumation rate (Fig. 2e).
+Willenbring and Jerolmack (2016) (their Fig. 3) defined a deviation in age rather than exhumation rate, but their example is otherwise equivalent.

 There are many ways in which these data can be analysed and erosion rates derived, mostly depending on how much variability in the exhumation history one attempts to resolve and with what spatial resolution.
-If one recognizes that these data come from three independent areas, data from each area, i.e., a,b,c or d,e,f, or g,h,i define an exhumation history that is steady in time and any regression of age and depth to the closure isotherm gives the correct erosion rate value, with temporal resolution determined by how many data are available at each location.
+If one recognizes that these data come from three independent areas, data from each area, i.e. a-c, d-f, or g-i, define an exhumation history that is steady in time, and any regression of age and depth to the closure isotherm gives the correct erosion rate value, with temporal resolution determined by how many data are available at each location.
 If one fails to recognize that these data have independent exhumation rates, they will be averaged, but there are many ways that this can be done.
-The simplest way is to average the rates from all 9 points shown as Average 1 in Figure 2b.
-This gives an unbiased, i.e., correct, measure of the regional median erosion rate, but with no time resolution.
-To resolve time variation requires averaging subsets of the data, for example, by taking a regression of the data in Figure 2d with a moving window or with a piecewise constant slope.
-Willenbring and Jerolmack (2016) argued that there is a limit to resolution at short times (shown as a fine dashed line in Figure 2d,e) so that the region below this limit is unsampled.
-They calculated an average exhumation rate as the expected value of the measured rates, integrated at a fixed time, but excluding the region below this limit; their average is shown as Average 2 on Figure 2e.
+The simplest way is to average the rates from all nine points shown as "Average 1" in Fig. 2b.
+This gives an unbiased, i.e. correct, measure of the regional median erosion rate but with no time resolution.
+To resolve time variation requires averaging subsets of the data, for example by taking a regression of the data in Fig. 2d with a moving window or with a piecewise constant slope.
+Willenbring and Jerolmack (2016) argued that there is a limit to resolution at short times (shown as a fine dashed line in Fig. 2d and e), so that the region below this limit is unsampled.
+They calculated an average exhumation rate as the expected value of the measured rates, integrated at a fixed time but excluding the region below this limit; their average is shown as "Average 2" in Fig. 2e.

-However, using a constant time window to average rates (Figure 2d), or to regress closure depth against time (Figure 2d) presents some statistical problems.
+However, using a constant time window to average rates (Fig. 2d) or to regress closure depth against time (Fig. 2d) presents some statistical problems.
 Time is not the independent variable in this problem.
-The time information is entirely

-185 from measured thermochronometric ages, which makes time a dependent variable, so one should not regress depth against age.
-In fact, if one regresses age against depth (Figure 2d) with a moving depth window, one obtains the correct, unbiased regional mean erosion rate (Figure 2e, Average 1).
+The time information is entirely from measured thermochronometric ages, which makes time a dependent variable, so one should not regress depth against age.
+In fact, if one regresses age against depth (Fig. 2d) with a moving depth window, one obtains the correct, unbiased regional mean erosion rate (Fig. 2e, Average 1).
 Any change in the average erosion rate will be detected with resolution determined by the number of sampled closure depths.

-A second aspect to this problem reflects the fact that thermochronometric data represent an integral quantity, namely the integral of the exhumation rate (Equation 1) from the time of closure to the present day.
+A second aspect of this problem reflects the fact that thermochronometric data represent an integral quantity, namely the integral of the exhumation rate (Eq.
+1) from the time of closure to the present day.
 As such, a moving window in time that includes only ages that fall into that window (Average 2) does not include the constraint provided by the older ages.
-For this reason, the Average 2 in Figure 2, has to our knowledge, never been used in thermochronometry studies, and methods such as that of Herman et al. (2013) that are based on the integral as shown in Equation (1) do not default to this condition.
+For this reason, Average 2 in Fig. 2 has, to our knowledge, never been used in thermochronometry studies, and methods such as that of Herman et al. (2013) that are based on the integral as shown in Eq.
+(1) do not default to this condition.